Refunds

 Examples of reimbursement requests include:

 Note: Disputed fares must be submitted within 30 days of purchase.
-Refunds are not provided for expired products.
+Refund requests must be submitted prior to the product expiration date.